input-output-hk/cardano-docs.iohk.io/_docs/protocols/application-level.md

 Here `pMessageName` is identifier for particular message type (e.g should be the same for tag and contents but should differ between messages).

 `Message` typeclass for `InvMsg key tag`, `ReqMsg key tag`, `DataMsg contents` is automatically derived from `MessagePart` for the concrete tag and contents.

+See [Pos.Communication.Message](https://github.com/input-output-hk/cardano-sl/blob/3d695fd804814647f50abe452a81a678aad080cc/src/Pos/Communication/Message.hs) for examples of messages that are using Inv/Req/Data.

 ## Block Exchange Messages